Building A Static Website - Part 1: Learning Jekyll

 Ruby 101

 Ruby is a programming language.
 In the Ruby language you will hear a lot about Gems.
 Gems are reusable pieces of code.
 If you know Python or C/C++ you might think of these as modules or libraries.
-A Gemfile is a list of gems required by a project, similar to a Python requirements file or a C/C++ header file.
+A Gemfile is a list of gems required by a project, similar to a Python requirements file or a set of included C/C++ header files.
 There is a special Gem called Bundler.
 Bundler is like Python’s pip, it is used to install a gemfile, but can also be used to execute Gems using the current environment (like a virtual environment).
 More info on Bundler and Gemfiles can be found in later in the article.

 Creating Your First Website

 Okay, that was a really quick intro into the tools we will be using and why we are using them.
 However, I always find it best to dive in to start learning.
 So let’s get started in creating a basic static website.
-The result won’t be aesthetically pleasing, however, it is important you work through these steps as they introduce you to the concepts within Jekyll and will help ultimately help you in the long run.
+The result won’t be aesthetically pleasing, however, it is important you work through these steps as they introduce you to the concepts within Jekyll and will ultimately help you in the long run.
 The next article will help you beautify your website using themes, but understanding themes, can be quite difficult if you don’t understand the basics.
 So I encourage you to work through these steps carefully, making sure you take your time.

 Note: Code is included for you to copy and paste into a terminal to help speed up the process.
 Or if you aren’t familiar with the terminal on your operating system, use whatever process you wish to perform the steps.